Draeken/articles/project/role-splitter/design.md

 ## Chunk schedule
 ### Composed of
   - chunk schedule
-  - chunk role assignation (with link to edit role) - could be with drag&drop on desktop & modale with role card on mobile; on desktop, always allow easy assignation with keyboard
+  - chunk role assignation (with link to edit role) - modale with role card on mobile; on desktop, always allow easy assignation with keyboard
+  - each chunk is focusable and is linked to `Chunk Component` - list of focusable elements
   - period (time range / day) selection
   ### With Assistance of
   - each plugin should have its assistive view